tfausak/tfausak.github.io/_posts/2012-03-05-your-code-is-an-essay.md

 You move on to the first draft.
 It's the shortest, simplest thing that works.
 It might not be pretty, but it gets the point across.
-The author is frequently aware of the shortcomings of the draft and why they're there.
-They just wanted to get something working.
+You're probably aware of its shortcomings and, more importantly, why they're there.
+You just wanted to get something working.
 It can be refined later.

 And that's exactly what comes next: the finished product.
 It's been polished, reviewed, edited, and debugged.
 It handles edge cases,